mathew-j-davis/shuttle/docs/readme_notes.md

 - `--settings-path`: Path to the settings file (default: ~/.shuttle/settings.ini)
 - `--skip-stability-check`: Skip file stability check (testing only, default: False)

-**Note:** The script gives priority to command-line arguments over settings file values.
+**Note:** The application gives priority to command-line arguments over settings file values.

 ### **Settings File (`settings.ini`):**

-If command-line arguments are not provided, the script reads configuration from a settings file in INI format.
+If command-line arguments are not provided, the application reads configuration from a settings file in INI format.
 A complete example `settings.ini` with all available options:

 ```ini
 [paths]